rx-angular/rx-angular/libs/state/docs/snippets/fetch-user.md

+# Load data on route change

-# On every URL change fetch users from the back end and deal with loading flags
+On every URL change fetch users from the back end and deal with loading flags

 **Imperative**